A Physician Assistant application to be completed through CASPA.

 Test scores from either the Graduate Record Examination (GRE) or the Medical College Admissions Test (MCAT), taken within the last five years (Arcadia’s GRE code is 1578.)
 These tests are required for all applicants, including those who already have a graduate degree.

-Students must meet the minimal technical requirements for admission, continuation and graduation.The technical standards are posted on the PA program page.
+Students must meet the minimal technical requirements for admission, continuation and graduation.The technical standards are posted on the PA program technical standards page.

 Arcadia welcomes applications from non-U.S. citizens.
 Official results with acceptable scores from the TOEFL IELTS, or Duolingo are required for all students for whom English is a second language, except for non-native speakers of English who hold degrees or diplomas from post-secondary institutions in English-speaking countries (e.g. the United States, Canada, England, Ireland, Australia and New Zealand).
 A course-by-course evaluation of all transcripts by an independent evaluation service based in the United States also is required It is strongly recommended that all science prerequisites be taken at an accredited U.S. institution.
-The PA program does not enroll international students who have already completed a medical course of study at a foreign institution.
 Individuals applying for admission to the PA program who have completed their education outside the United States or Canada are required to submit to CASPA a World Education Service (WES) foreign evaluation of their coursework taken outside of the United States or Canada.
 The scores must be sent directly from the Educational Testing Service (ETS) to CASPA in electronic format and be no more than two years old.

 Arcadia performs a holistic review of each student’s application.
 The program does not allow students to waive courses, nor does it admit students with advanced standing.
 However, students who have withdrawn or who have been dismissed from the program may be readmitted with advanced standing.